Congress fails to agree on national drug trace plan

-WASHINGTON (Reuters) - Lawmakers failed to agree on a national plan for tracking medications, congressional staffers said on Monday, crimping efforts to protect the U.S. supply chain from the threat of counterfeit or stolen drugs.
+WASHINGTON, June 18 (Reuters) - U.S. lawmakers failed to agree on a national plan for tracking medications, congressional staffers said on Monday, crimping efforts to protect the U.S. supply chain from the threat of counterfeit or stolen drugs.

 After a last-ditch weekend attempt to hammer out the details of a plan, the Senate and House of Representatives conceded defeat in trying to include the measure in a “must-pass” funding bill for the U.S. Food and Drug Administration (FDA), said the staffers, who spoke on condition of anonymity.